Minds/policies/README.md

 This repository contains privacy policies and terms for Minds.com.

-It is licensed under the Creative Commons Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0 US)
+All policies are licensed under the Creative Commons Attribution-ShareAlike 3.0 United States (CC BY-SA 3.0 US)

 https://creativecommons.org/licenses/by-sa/3.0/us/